EricWWWW/image-caption-metrics/README.md

 ## Usage
 See in `demo.py`
 - Note that the input format must be the same as the file in `examples/gts.json` and `examples/res.json`
+- It seems can't run in windows(error about java), run it on Linux

 ## References
 - WMD metric from [https://github.com/mtanti/coco-caption](https://github.com/mtanti/coco-caption)